A particular title structure like "Witch Hunter Robin

 Live Action TV

-- The Super Sentai franchise, which with few exceptions takes the form of [Theme] Sentai (Squadron) [Prefix][People]; with the People usually being "-rangers" (or a portmanteau with the prefix as just "-ger") or sometimes "-men", though there are others ("-Five", "-Busters").
-Some examples, but by no means a complete list:
+- The Super Sentai franchise, which with few exceptions takes the form of [Theme] Sentai [Prefix][People]; with "Sentai" meaning "Squadron" and the People usually being "-ranger" or sometimes "-man" (yes, using the singular even though it refers to plural heroes), though there are others ("-Five", "-Busters").
+For instance, the first one is Himitsu Sentai Goranger (Secret Squadron Gorangers).

 - Disney Channel Japan gave us Secret Idol Hannah Montana.